jialiuGit/Experiemental-design/README.md

 2. A loss/utility function is intruduced for evaluating the design with the GP models, example code files are in the 'gp_design' folder.
 There is a demo,  demo_evaluate_design.m,  in the folder.

-3. Evaluating design under the Gaussian process model required a dependence toolbox, gpstuff.
+3. Evaluating design under the GP required a dependence toolbox, gpstuff.